wp-plugins/soundcloud-is-gold/readme.txt

 = To Do List =

-* V1.1: Advance Settings (change background color and comments color, playcounts, buy link, font, etc…)
+* V1.1: Advance Settings (change background color and comments color, playcounts, buy link, font, wmode, etc…)
 * Possibility to add multiple users for thoses with multiple soundcloud account.
 * Possibility to set a different user in the 'Soundcloud is Gold tab' to add tracks from different people.
 * Add Soundcloud default Width to the options